89S Series Seminars: First-Year Students Only

 Beyond Reason: Empathy and Identity (SS, NS, R, W)

 Leadership in the knowledge-based economy and globally interconnected world of the 21st century requires that students develop their abilities to constructively engage ethnic, religious, and political differences and generate and apply knowledge in the service of society.
 The premise is that developing the capacity for critical reasoning is necessary but not sufficient.
 It is also necessary to develop a personal epistemology that is, beliefs about knowledge and its justification, and the capacities of empathy that is, the ability to understand and share the feelings, perspectives, intentions, and mental states of another person, and identity, the integrated experience of oneself as a unique individual that includes one's goals, values, and commitments.
 This seminar takes a developmental science approach to synthesizing and applying the knowledge and understandings generated across the biological and social sciences and humanities about the nature, development, and enhancement of personal epistemology, empathy, and identity.
-Selected readings are provided for each session.
-Clinical cases, in the form of videotape, and narratives from literature are utilized to reflect salient issues and processes.
-Students write three, 3-8 page, synopsis/application papers based on the assigned readings and a 15-20 page research review paper on a topic of their choice.
-Students read and respond to each other's work.
+Seminar discussions focus on selected readings and Ted Talks.
+Students continue the discussion and dialogue between sessions through postings to the seminar discussion board.
+As a writing course, the focus is on both learning-to-write and writing-to-learn through feedback and revision.
+Students write three, 3-8 page, synthesis/reflection papers based on the assigned readings and a 15-20 page research review paper on a topic of their choice.
 In individual meetings with the instructor, feedback is provided on the rough drafts of each paper and students submit revised papers as their final product.
 Grade is based on the quality of papers and participation in class discussion.
-Each synopsis paper accounts for 15% of the grade, the research paper accounts for 40%; and class participation accounts for 15%.
+Each synthesis/reflection paper accounts for 15% of the grade, the research paper accounts for 40%; and class participation accounts for 15%.

 Robert J. Thompson, Jr., Ph.D.
 (University of North Dakota), is Emeritus Professor of Psychology.
 His research interests include how biological and psychosocial processes act together in human development; the adaptation of children and their families to developmental problems and chronic illnesses, including sickle cell disease and cystic fibrosis; and the assessment of teaching and learning in higher education.